Wilcox Collection of Contemporary Political Movements

 Laird M. Wilcox papers: This collection is available for research and includes Wilcox's own research files and correspondence.

 Frank Farmer and Solidarity!
-Revolutionary Center & Radical Library zine collections: Now-retired KU Professor of English Frank Farmer arranged for the acquisition of the zine library of Solidarity!, a now defunct political activist organization that was based in Lawrence, Kansas.
+Revolutionary Center & Radical Library zine collections: These collections are distinct within – and do not fall entirely within the thematic parameters of – the Wilcox Collection.
+The Frank Farmer Zine Collection contains materials donated by now-retired KU Professor of English Frank Farmer.
+Separately, Farmer also arranged for the university's acquisition of the zine library of Solidarity!, a now defunct political activist organization that was based in Lawrence, Kansas.
 The Solidarity! library was started in the 1980s, but it includes zines dating back to the 1970s.
 A portion of the collection has been digitized and made freely available online through the Internet Archive.
 The Solidarity! collection holds homemade publications on topics including “killing the fur industry,” the Occupy movement, World Trade Organization protests, socialism, anarchy, and a wide range of often radical political ideas.
 There are also a number of zines dedicated to the arts, music, literature, and culture.
 Records for items in the zine collections can be found by searching the KU Libraries online catalog.
 Use the step-by-step instructions on our Find Collections page, and start by using "Frank Farmer" or "Solidarity" as your search term.